paulbutcher/ScalaMock/quick_start.md

 This is where ScalaMock comes into play.

-### Stubbing objects interacting with tested class
+### Stubbing objects interacting with a tested class

 With ScalaMock you can create objects that pretend to implement some trait or interface.
 Then you can instruct that "faked" object how it should respond to all interactions with it.
 For example: